tmtsoftware/csw/docs/src/main/services/logging.md

 # Logging Service

-Logging Service library provides an advanced logging facility for csw components and services.
+The Logging Service library provides an advanced logging facility for csw components and services.

 @@@note